Romyull-Islam/VLM-Benchmarking/README.md

 ## 📦 Prerequisites

 - Python 3.8+
-- CUDA-enabled GPU (recommended for large models)
+- CUDA-enabled GPU (recommended for large models)(for Raspberry pi or cpu only device not mandatory)
 - [git](https://git-scm.com/) (to clone VLMEvalKit)

 ---